ptous/ptp-tools/README.md

 Python REPL is quite nice (at least when full readline support is active), but ptpython is _much_ nicer.

-Unfortunately, to use it with a Python virtual environment, you normally need to either install it in your global Python site-packages, or install it in a the Python virtual environment you're working in.
-Either approach can be inconvenient, depending on what you're working on and whether any of its packages conflict with those used by ptpython.
-When developing in a virtual environment, installing ptpython there likely means your virtual environment contains libraries that aren't necessary to the project you are working on, which is not ideal.
+I also make a lot of use of Python virual environments.
+Unfortunately, to use ptpython with a Python virtual environment, you normally need to either install ptpython in the Python virtual environment you're working in, or install it in your global Python site-packages (which you then set the virtal environment to use).
+Either approach can be inconvenient.
+Since ptpython itself depends on several other packages, it's possible they will conflict with versions your project uses.
+Also, installing ptpython in a project's virtual environment likely means your add libraries that aren't necessary to the project you are working on, which is not ideal for things like `pip freeze`.

-That's the main problem these tools solve.
-It provides the following features.
+These are the main problem these tools solve.
+They provide the following features.

 * The ability to start `ptpython` without installing it in the active virtual environment or the Python install it's based on.
 There are some